rsbguerra/Single-Phase-Reconstruction/README.md

 # Single-Phase-Reconstruction

 Software aiming to reconstruct color holograms using a single matrix containing the hologram's phase information, instead of the three normally used.
+In this project, the hologram reconstruction is done using [JPEG Pleno NRSH](https://gitlab.com/wg1/jpeg-pleno-nrsh) functions.

 *NOTE:* This README.md is a work in progress, any suggestions please open an issue tagged as `documentation`.